 The Aegean Islands host some of the most pristine and extensive insular terrestrial habitats in the Mediterranean.
 The island of Samos is a key hotspot, supporting the last remaining population of Mediterranean Chameleons in Greece, one of the few insular populations of Golden Jackals in Europe and a variety of freshwater species, such as the Balkan pond terrapin and the European Eel.
 The island also acts as a key stopover for over 200 migratory bird species, constituting up to 50% of all bird species found in Greece.
 The rich biodiversity of the island hosts over 1500 plant species that are under constant threat from wildfires, logging and herbicides.
-Archipelagos aims to protect terrestrial species on the Aegean Islands by collecting and analysing data and pushing forward the protection of these fragile ecosystems.
+Archipelagos aims to protect terrestrial species on the Aegean Islands by collecting and analysing data and supporting pushing forward the protection of these fragile ecosystems.

 This internship will consist of both field work and office work, which will provide interns with valuable skill sets in data collection, data analysis, and report writing for a professional career in wildlife and terrestrial conservation and environmental management.

 Research is conducted during land-based surveys, where interns assist in the data collection for ongoing research projects, including:

 These projects provide field-work and hands-on research opportunities for undergraduate and post-graduate students who have achieved a bachelor’s or master’s degree, and who are looking to gain experience outside the classroom.
 Participants have the opportunity to collect data for producing a thesis and scientific publications (you can view Archipelagos researchers' scientific publications that interns contributed to, here).

 The skills and expertise acquired through this internship are useful towards a professional career in environmental and/or zoological research and conservation fields.

 Interns have the opportunity to conduct independent research projects, for university credit or for a thesis/dissertation.